Almost everyone uses the terms pressure sensor, pressure transducer, and pressure transmitter interchangeably, and that’s okay!

 Pressure Transducer or Transmitter: Which One to Choose?

-Despite the differences between the two types of instruments, it really doesn’t matter what people call it or which one they use.
+Despite the amplified vs. non-amplified differences between transmitters and transducers, it really doesn’t matter what people call them or which ones they use.
 What’s more important is whether the device suits a particular application and offers the needed output.
 Accuracy, range, working temperature, and the medium are all determining factors when selecting the right pressure instrument for an application.

 As for the output signal, here are some factors to take into account: